OEMServices

 OEMServices SAS (formerly SAVE GIE), or OEMS for short, is a French company involved in the maintenance, repair, overhaul, logistics and customer support of commercial aircraft.
 It is a joint venture between aerospace giants Safran, Thales, Diehl and Liebherr, acting as their AOG and MRO subsidiary for Aircraft Component Maintenance and spillover support.
-It is the world's leader in terms of market share of the Airbus A380 as well as the Airbus A350.
-Indeed, OEMServices supports many airlines and OEM around the world, always emphasizing its trademark of “Fly with the Original".

 The company was established in 2009 with Zodiac Aerospace, Thales Group, Diehl Aerospace and Liebherr Aerospace each owning 25%.
 Zodiac Aerospace was purchased outright by Safran in 2018.
 The purchase of Zodiac Aerospace by the Safran Group made OEMServices part of the new Safran conglomerate.

 Services and clients

 OEMServices, being the Maintenance, Repair & Overhaul front office for its 4 Parent Companies, is considered a services provider.
 Its primary service is concentrated in the aircraft maintenance, AOG Desk Support Reliability & Performance Monitoring, as well as the Inventory & Pool Access sub-categories of the aviation industry.

 As a direct competitor of Lufthansa's MRO Subsidiary, Lufthansa Technik, Airbus FHS, and Air France-KLM's Engineering & MRO branch, OEMServices offers airlines maintenance on Repair-by-the-Hour, Time & Material and Flat Rate basis.
 It has exclusive contracts with both legacy carriers and low-cost carriers.

 Some of OEMServices' fleets on an exclusive basis include: